willdebernardi/cs351-domino-game/README.md

-# Domino Game
+# GUI.Domino Game
-This project contains two separate files, DominoCLI.jar and DominoGUI.jar, the first version is a text-based command-line interface version of the game, and the second version is a GUI-based implementation of the same game.
+This project contains two separate files, DominoCLI.jar and DominoGUI.jar, the first version is a text-based command-line interface version of the game, and the second version is a GUI.GUI-based implementation of the same game.

 By: Will DeBernardi, CS 351, Spring 2021